 Access to Special Collections at Princeton during COVID-19

 While our services are limited and evolving, we will do our best to assist our researchers remotely.
-At this time, we do not have access to the collections, and therefore we cannot complete digitization requests or answer questions that require us to reference the physical materials.
 We have included some resources below that may assist you in your research, and we encourage you to reach out to us with questions, concerns, or comments.
 We appreciate your patience.
-For additional guidance, please email RBSC@princeton.edu or email@example.com.
+For additional guidance, please complete our Ask a Question form.

 Resources: This list will be added to continually.